• Skip to primary navigation

 Tamarindo

-The roads around Tamarindo are in good shape.
+The road to Tamarindo is a paved main road.
 You don’t need a 4×4 and can rent a sedan if you’re only staying in Tamarindo or the area.

-If you plan to visit other beaches around like Conchal and Flamingo, a sedan is fine too.
-If you plan to go down south to Negra, Junquillal, San Juanillo or further, a 4wd is recommended.
+If you plan to visit other beach towns around like Playa Conchal, Brasilito, Potrero or Flamingo, a sedan is fine.
+If you plan to visit some more remote beaches such as Playa Mina, Playa Real, Playa Negra, Playa Junquillal, Playa San Juanillo or further, a high clearance car will be required.

 Liberia to Tamarindo (1 hour)